Brian Letscher

 Brian Letscher is an American actor best known for his recurring role as Secret Service Agent Tom Larsen on Scandal.

 Personal life

 Letscher is the middle brother of actor Matt Letscher and entrepreneur Aaron Letscher.
 He attended college at the University of Michigan in Ann Arbor, Michigan and graduated in economics.
 He played football for the Michigan Wolverines football team.
+He was an assistant football coach at Eastern Michigan University from the Fall of 1997 through the conclusion of the 1999 season.

 Acting

 Brian moved to New York City to pursue acting and after joining Public Theater Shakespeare Lab, he landed roles in films Kate & Leopold, Slippery Slope and Puccini for Beginners.
 He also had small roles in television Law & Order: Criminal Intent and Law & Order: Special Victims Unit and theatre Burning Blue.
 Brian also began working with The Purple Rose Theatre in Chelsea, Michigan.
 He played the lead role of Bo Decker in William Inge's Bus Stop and the production earned The Detroit Free Press' "Best Play" award.
 Brian became a produced playwright when The Purple Rose developed and produced a full equity run of his first play, "When The Lights Come On", about his experiences in the world of college football.
 Having been shifted to Los Angeles eight years ago, Brian has appeared in over two dozen television shows, most notably SCANDAL and CW's VALOR, and has become a member of The Pacific Residents Theatre Company, Rogue Machine as well as continuing to write and develop his own work.